rmarx/DOM2AFrame-perfcal17/post.md

  * When a CSS property has changed, it doesn't tell you _which_ property, just that _something_ in the style has changed.
 It also won't give you the old value of the property (the *attributeOldValue* was empty or unhelpful when we tried to use it).

- We solved this by keeping our [own cache of usefull CSS properties](https://github.com/rmarx/DOM2AFrame/blob/master/framework_comparisons/dom2aframe/js/dom2aframe/elements/BaseElement.js#L121).
+ We solved this by keeping our [own cache of useful CSS properties](https://github.com/rmarx/DOM2AFrame/blob/master/framework_comparisons/dom2aframe/js/dom2aframe/elements/BaseElement.js#L121).
 For every Mutation event, we then check our cache vs the getComputedStyle/getBoundingClientRect data to determine which properties have actually changed.
 This way, we can only trigger a change in A-Frame when really needed.

  To adhere to [known best practices][amp], [we group our calls to getComputedStyle/getBoundingClientRect][layout_trashing] before actually updating anything.
 In hindsight, this might have been a premature optimization though, since our code never directly updates the DOM but only the `<canvas>` contents, and so there should be no recalculations.
 We did not notice major performance benefits from this but still... better to be safe than sorry?